Skip to Content

 Sarah Lee – Administrative Assistant

-Her husband is a master electrician in Maine, MEI’s founding director, and is now a pastor.
-She has two boys in the U.S. Marine Corps and two high-school daughters whom she home-schools.
+Her husband of 23 years is a master electrician in Maine, MEI’s founding director, and a pastor.
+She is the proud mother of two sons in the U.S. Marine Corps and two high-school daughters whom she educates at home.

 Lindsay LeBlanc – Admissions and Program Coordinator

-Lindsay started working with MEI in September of 2024, and is one of the people who typically responds to emails or answers the phone when you call.
-Her responsibilities include but are not limited to enrolling students, sending books, proctoring exams, grading exams, and handling financials.
+Lindsay began working with MEI in September of 2024, and is one of the people who typically responds to emails or answers the phone when you call.
+Her responsibilities include, but are not limited to, enrolling students, sending books, proctoring exams, grading exams, and handling financials.

 Before starting at MEI, she worked at Bank of America for five years in a call center, which built her skills in customer service, working with different systems and databases, and of course, obtaining financial knowledge.
 She also has a Bachelors in French from the University of Southern Maine.
 Although she most likely will not be speaking French very often at the school, having experience in a higher learning institution has definitely helped her understand how things work here.